- Books, Literature, and Writing»

 - Newbies.
 These enthusiastic folks are anxious to tell the world all about themselves, as well as what they think and what they like.
 They erroneously reason that the more multifaceted they appear, the wider the appeal their blog will have.

 - Frustrated and Fried.
 These folks may have been blogging for years and may be bored, frustrated or burned out trying to come up with ideas for a blog whose topic may be limited or worn out.
-Click here to see when it might be time to close a blog.

 - Retired & Reborn Bloggers.
 These folks may have blogged as part of another life or career.
 Like their "Frustrated and Fried" counterparts just discussed, they're tired of the topic(s) they've been required to address in the past.
 They may also be out of the business or community for which they blogged previously.
 They view this as their chance to set themselves free of any topic constraints and they're exploring ALL avenues.